 Why sign up for Dollar Flight Club?
 Consider these advantages:

 - Act on Just One Deal, and the Premium Pays for Itself Many Times Over.
 DFC aims for average discounts of $500 per round-trip international flight.
 That’s more than 12 times the annual cost of a Premium membership.
 In other words, if you act on only one deal, Premium pays for itself many times over.

 - Premium Deals Are Always Relevant.
 Since Premium members choose specific departure airports, their deals are always relevant.
 That’s a big advantage over newsletter-based competitors, which don’t guarantee that the recipient’s home airport – or any airport within reasonable driving distance – will be included.

-- Special Perks for Premium Members.
-DFC Premium members enjoy special perks with DFC’s travel vendor partners.
+- Special Perks for Premium Plus Members.
+DFC Premium Plus members enjoy special perks with DFC’s travel vendor partners.
 It’s another big differentiator over search-based aggregators and newsletters that focus exclusively on fare discounts.
-If you’re able to take advantage of a Premium-exclusive deal, your Premium membership will pay for itself that much faster.
+If you’re able to take advantage of a Premium Plus-exclusive deal, your Premium Plus membership will pay for itself that much faster.